right-rudder/la-flight/src/content/blog/why-winter-is-the-perfect-time-to-start-flight-training-la-flight-academy.md

 ## Smooth Skies, All Season Long

 While much of the country slows down during winter, Southern California’s flying conditions remain ideal.
-Mild temperatures and clear skies make it one of the best times to **begin flight training**—and LA Flight Academy takes full advantage of that.
+Mild temperatures and clear skies make it one of the best times to **begin flight training**, and LA Flight Academy takes full advantage of that.

 At **Van Nuys Airport (VNY)**, students experience **over 300 flyable days per year**, allowing for consistent progress and minimal weather delays.